blefebvre/aem-phonegap-kitchen-sink/README.md

 AEM Apps Kitchen Sink
 =====================

-:new: Note that the requirements have changed as of November 2014.
-If you do not have the Apps featurepack installed, please use the `release/6.0` branch.
+:new: Note that the requirements have changed as of June 2015.
+If you do not have AEM 6.1, please use the `release/6.0-apps-featurepack` branch.

 A PhoneGap API showcase app managed in AEM.